 Inventory, lb : 0

-The hubbard squash is believed to be named after Elizabeth Hubbard, the washwoman of James Howard Gregory, the seedsman who first commercially introduced the squash in America.
-Gregory introduced the hubbard squash at a time when only fibrous and poor flavored winter squash types were available in America.
-First introducing the green then later the Blue hubbard, the hubbard varieties would go on to become a sought after squash in New England and soon after throughout the United States.
-Gregory experienced such success from the hubbard that he went on to become the largest seed grower in America by 1900 and also published a book called, “Squashes How to Grow Them.”
-He was additionally the first to introduce seed packets with pictures and instructions, a type that would go on to become a standard in the industry.
+The hubbard squash is believed to be named after Elizabeth Hubbard, the washwoman of James Howard Gregory who was the seedsman to first commercially introduce the squash in America.
+Gregory presented the hubbard squash at a time when only fibrous and poor flavored winter squash types were available in America.
+First introducing the green variety and then later introducing the Blue hubbard, the hubbard varieties would become one of the most sought-after squash in New England and the United States for its creamy, sweet, and nutty flavor.
+Gregory experienced such success from the hubbard that he went on to become the largest seed grower in America by 1900 and published a book titled Squashes How to Grow Them.
+He was also the first to introduce seed packets with pictures and instructions, a type that would go on to become a standard in the industry.

 Recipes that include Blue Hubbard Squash.
 One is easiest, three is harder.

-Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
+Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.